Pell Stream Hut

 Condition

 Pell Stream Hut is in good condition currently.
-It was painted inside and out, provided with new mattresses, and had the bench steel-lined by DOC in 2004.
+It was painted inside and out, provided with new mattresses by DOC in 2004.
 DOC replaced a cracked window in 2014.
-Brent and Co. dug out around the base of the Hut and put some sealant around the fireplace in 2014.
 In 2018 Andre and Corina Winkelman resealed the leaky chimney flashing and attached a length of spouting to the roof edge above it to divert water and leaves away.
-They also cleaned the mattresses and cut back a bit of the surrounding vegetation.
-DOC Reefton were there in March 2018 and January 2019 doing maintenance and clearing the vegetation around the Hut.
+DOC Reefton was there in March 2018 and January 2019 doing maintenance and clearing the vegetation around the Hut.
 They replaced the lead head roof nails with tech-screws, repainted the roof and outside walls, fixed the sash on the end window, painted the window frames, inserted a new fire surround, and topped the base of the fireplace with new concrete.
 The right door end rafter is damp from water running down it, as are a few of the door end studs and dwangs.
 Not sure where it's coming in, maybe the ridge flashing.
 The timber although damp appears sound.
 In October 2021 Andre Winkelman replaced a cracked glass pane in the end window.
 The sash was eased and repainted by Charlotte SB and Tobi Wulff in October.
 Care is still needed not to force the window open or shut.
+The mattresses were given a clean in November 2023.

 Pell Hut is an S70 design built in May 1961 by G. Coombs and R. Osman of NZFS Reefton according to the inscription on the interior cross beam.
 Although a six-bunk design, Pell has only four bunks, with a gun rack and bench filling the space between the bunks.
 It has an open fire that smokes a little without the window open.
 Water is from the Stream nearby and there is a long drop toilet.
 The Hut is in a shady location and reputedly very cold in winter.